-A. A relevant employer who receives an allegation of conduct listed in the Health & Safety Code, Division 2.5, Chapter 7, § 1798.200 (c), against an EMT and once the allegation is validated, shall notify the Medical Director of the LEMSA that has

-- jurisdiction in the county in which the alleged violation occurred within three (3) working days, of the EMTs name, certification number, and the allegation(s). - B. When YEMSA receives a complaint against an EMT, YEMSA shall forward the original complaint and any supporting documentation to the relevant employer for investigation, if there is a relevant employer, within three (3) working days of receipt of the information.
-If there is no relevant employer or the relevant employer does not wish to investigate the complaint, the Medical Director shall evaluate the information received from a credible source, including but not limited to, information obtained from an application, medical audit, or public complaint, alleging or indicating the possibility of a threat to the public health and safety by the action of an applicant for, or holder of, an accreditation issued by YEMSA or pursuant to the Health & Safety Code, Division 2.5. - C. The relevant employer or Medical Director shall conduct an investigation of the allegations in accordance with the provisions of this policy, if warranted. - D. The information shared among the EMT relevant employers, Medical Directors of LEMSA's, the Authority and EMT certifying entities shall be deemed to be an investigative communication that is exempt from public disclosure as a public record pursuant to subdivision (f) of § 6254 of the California Government Code. - E. A formal disciplinary action against an EMT shall be considered a public record available to the public, unless otherwise protected from disclosure pursuant to state or federal law.
+- A. A relevant employer who receives an allegation of conduct listed in the Health & Safety Code, Division 2.5, Chapter 7, § 1798.200 against a Paramedic and once the allegation is validated, shall notify the Medical Director, within three (3) working days, of the accreditation holder's name, accreditation number, and the allegation(s). - B. When YEMSA receives a complaint against an accreditation holder, YEMSA shall forward the original complaint and any supporting documentation to the relevant employer for investigation, if there is a relevant employer, within three (3) working days of receipt of the information.
+If there is no relevant employer or the relevant employer does not wish to investigate the complaint, the Medical Director shall evaluate the information received from a credible source, including but not limited to, information obtained from an application, medical audit, or public complaint, alleging or indicating the possibility of a threat to the public health and safety by the action of an applicant for, or holder of, an accreditation issued by YEMSA or pursuant to the Health & Safety Code, Division 2.5 to determine if there is reason to believe that disciplinary action may be necessary. - C. If the Medical Director sends a recommendation to the Authority for further investigation or discipline of the license/accreditation holder, the recommendation shall include all documentary evidence collected by the Medical Director in evaluating whether or not to make that recommendation.
+The recommendation and accompanying evidence shall be deemed in the nature of an investigative communication and be protected by the California Government Code, Title 1, Division 7, Chapter 3.5, Article 1, subdivision (f) of § 6254.
+In deciding what level of disciplinary action is appropriate in the case, the Authority shall consult with the Medical Director of YEMSA. - D. The relevant employer or Medical Director shall conduct an investigation of the allegations in accordance with the provisions of this policy, if warranted.

-VI.
-Investigations Involving Firefighters

-- A. The rights and protections described in the California Government Code, Title 1, Division 4, Chapter 9.6, (known as the Firefighters Procedural Bill of Rights [FBOR]) shall only apply to a firefighter during events and circumstances involving the performance of his or her official duties. - B. All investigations involving EMT personnel who are employed by a public safety agency as a firefighter shall be conducted in accordance with the California Government Code, Title 1, Division 4, Chapter 9.6, § 3250 et. seq.

 VII.
+Investigation Involving Firefighters

+- A. The rights and protections described in the California Government Code, Title 1, Division 4, Chapter 9.6, (known as the Firefighters Procedural Bill of Rights [FBOR]) shall only apply to a firefighter during events and circumstances involving the performance of his or her official duties. - B. All investigations involving Paramedic personnel who are employed by a public safety agency as a firefighter shall be conducted in accordance with the

+California Government Code, Title 1, Division 4, Chapter 9.6, § 3250 et. seq.

+VIII.
 Investigations Involving Peace Officers

-- A. The rights and protections described in the California Government Code, Title 1, Division 4, Chapter 9.7, (known as the Public Safety Officers Procedural Bill of Rights [POBRA]) shall only apply to a peace officer during events and circumstances involving the performance of his or her official duties. - B. All investigations involving EMT personnel who are employed by a public safety agency as a peace officer shall be conducted in accordance with the California Government Code, Title 1, Division 4, Chapter 9.7, § 3300 et. seq.
+- A. The rights and protections described in the California Government Code, Title 1, Division 4, Chapter 9.7, (known as the Public Safety Officers Procedural Bill of Rights Act [POBRA]) shall only apply to a peace officer during events and circumstances involving the performance of his or her official duties. - B. All investigations involving Paramedic personnel who are employed by a public safety agency as a peace officer shall be conducted in accordance with the California Government Code, Title 1, Division 4, Chapter 9.7, § 3300 et. seq.